ClintonBrumley/DRT-Disaster-Relief-Token/README.md

 # DRT-Disaster-Relief-Token
-DRT is the pay it forward token that helps when disaster strikes.
-When you own DRT you can send them to those in need and they can exchange them for TRX.
+DRT.
+Disaster Relief Token is the ultimate pay it forward token.
+It is on the TRON Network and helps when disaster strikes.
+When you own DRT you can send them to those in need, anywhere, any disaster.
+They then can exchange their DRT for TRX.......
+1 DRT = 100 TRX